gocomu/comu/README.md

 # comu

-comu (computer music) is an open source library, aiming to assist electronic music creation using Go.
+comu (computer music) is an open source music library for creative coding in Go.

 At the moment we are at the early stages with few things working.